-Achievement of the objectives within the Environment Plan 2014-2019 will be supported through the City's Environmental Framework, shown in Figure 4.
+Achievement of the objectives within the Environment Plan 2014-2019 will be supported through the City's Environmental Framework, shown in Figure 3.
 The City's Environmental Framework provides high level guidance to the management of the local environment.
 The Environment Plan sets the strategic direction for the City's environmental management activities.

 Sitting below the Environment Plan are a series of issue specific plans which address key environmental issues such as water conservation, climate change and adaptation and biodiversity conservation.

-These issue specific plans contain detailed information on the activities that the City will take in addressing the key environmental issues affecting the local environment.
+These issue specific plans contain detailed information on the activities that the City will take in addressing the key environmental issues affecting the local environment, which includes implementation of issue specific plans that address key environmental issues within the City of Joondalup.

-Figure 4 - City of Joondalup Environmental Framework.
+Figure 3- City of Joondalup Environmental Framework